numbats/numbats-website/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to our new post-doc, Swen Kuh!" content = ":smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Welcome to new faculty member Michael Lydeamore!" content = ":smile:" align = "center"  # Choose `center`, `left`, or `right`.